Clan328/gdp-2025-caesium-rhino/LoadTiles/README.md

 Wait for a message on the Rhino command line that says "Import succeeded".

-Now, input "_Zoom" and select "Extents".
+Now, input "_Zoom", select "All", then select "Extents".
 You should see some segment of the globe appear in the window.